Water Sensitive Urban Design

 The key principles of WSUD are:

-- to reduce the demand for potable (fit for drinking) water by using alternative sources of water such as rainwater and treated wastewater and encouraging water efficient appliances
+- to reduce the demand for potable (fit for drinking) water by using alternative sources of water such as rainwater, stormwater and treated wastewater and encouraging water efficient appliances, and low water use gardens and landscaping

 - to minimise the generation of wastewater and to treat wastewater to a suitable standard for re-use and/or release to receiving waters